26 Free Things to Do in Lake Tahoe in Summer & Winter

 The Cedar House Sport Hotel (10918 Brockway Rd) is one of the best affordable choices.

-Located in Truckee, this hotel is a quick 15-minute drive to North Lake Tahoe and features a free parking space as well as storage for your ski equipment.
+Located in Truckee, this hotel is a quick 15-minute drive to North Lake Tahoe and features a free parking space and storage for your ski equipment.

-If you’re staying in Lake Tahoe for longer than a week and like to do some cooking, consider Mountain Studio (11591 Snowpeak Way).
+If you’re staying in Lake Tahoe for longer than a week and want to cook, consider Mountain Studio (11591 Snowpeak Way).

-You can also check out Tahoe Valley Cabin 1 (1175 Melba Drive), a child-friendly accommodation that has a children’s playground and a seasonal outdoor pool.
+You can also check out Tahoe Valley Cabin 1 (1175 Melba Drive), a child-friendly accommodation with a children’s playground and a seasonal outdoor pool.

 How to Get Around Lake Tahoe on a Budget